 Get help if you have Buerger’s disease symptoms or if your symptoms get worse.
 If you have Buerger’s disease, you should have regular check-ups with your provider.

 Call 911 if you think you’re having a heart attack or stroke.
 Also, you may need emergency surgery if Buerger’s disease has affected your intestines or if infection makes it necessary for a provider to remove your fingers or toes.

 Raynaud’s disease or syndrome can be a symptom of Buerger’s disease.
 With Raynaud’s disease, the blood vessels in your toes and fingers collapse because you’re feeling cold or you’re under stress.
 The lack of enough blood getting through your blood vessels makes your skin look white or blue.
 After a few minutes or hours, your skin looks red and can feel numb or tingly.

 Simply warming up your hands, wearing gloves or wearing warm socks can help relieve the symptoms.
 Buerger’s disease is painful and has many more symptoms than Raynaud’s disease.

 A note from Cleveland Clinic

-Buerger’s Disease is a rare problem with the blood vessels in your fingers, toes, arms and legs.
+Buerger’s disease is a rare issue with the blood vessels in your fingers, toes, arms and legs.
 While you can take medicines for your symptoms, the best treatment for Buerger’s disease is to quit smoking.
 Most people with Buerger’s disease get relief from their symptoms when they stop smoking.
-You can take control of Buerger’s disease yourself.
 Ask your provider to help you quit smoking so you can feel better.